NumEconCopenhagen/projects-2020-ku-analytica/dataproject/README.md

 1. "financials.csv" downloaded from https://wrds-www.wharton.upenn.edu/?_ga=2.173040611.1389363270.1585921655-712757406.1585388435

-Apart from a standard Anaconda Python 3 installation, the project requires the following installations import pandas as pd import statsmodels.formula.api as sm import numpy as np
+Apart from a standard Anaconda Python 3 installation, the project requires the following installations: import pandas as pd import statsmodels.formula.api as sm import numpy as np